nokacper24/group4webshop/deployment/README.md

 ```bash
 ./update.img.sh
 ```
-This will pull latest images and run `docker compose down` and `docker compose up -d` commands.
+This will pull latest images and run `docker compose up -d`, restarting only changed containers.

 We are looking into automating this process in the future.